bitkarrot/higher/examples/keyderivation/README.md

 - `--simple-count` — Number of keys to derive with the simple HMAC method (default: 2).
 - `--check-max` — Max index to scan when checking key ownership (default: 100).
 - `--event-index` — Index used to sign the sample Nostr event (default: 0).
+ - `--message` — Content for the sample Nostr event (default: "Hello Nostr!
+This message was signed with a derived key.")

 Examples: